-Remind students that they have practiced three different greetings this week: wave, good morning, and peace sign.
+Remind students that they have practiced four different greetings this week: wave, good morning, peace sign, and language greeting.
 Tell students that they will pick which one they want to use to greet another person in the classroom today.
-Explain that you'll be talking about making decisions, and this is the first decision they will be making today.
-Model the three greetings and have students give a thumbs up when they're ready.

-Tell students that when they greet a classmate, that person should respond with the same greeting.
-That student will then turn and greet the next classmate using the greeting they chose.

-Remind students to use assertiveness if they don't recall names.
+Explain that you'll talk about making decisions today, and this is the first decision they will be making.
+Model the four greetings and have students give a thumbs up when they're ready.
+Tell students that when they greet a person, that person will respond with the same greeting, then will turn and greet the next student using the greeting they selected.
+Remind students to ask if they don't recall names.
 Continue around the circle until everyone has been greeted.
-Call on students if they are at their desks.

-Remind students that they have practiced three different greetings this week: wave, good morning, and peace sign.
+Post or share a list indicating the order in which students will be greeted.
+Remind students that they have practiced four different greetings this week: wave, good morning, peace sign, and language greeting.
 Tell students that they will pick which one they want to use to greet another person today.
-Explain that you'll be talking about making decisions, and this is the first decision they will be making today.
-Model the three greetings and have students give a thumbs up when they're ready.

-Tell students that when they greet a classmate, that person should respond with the same greeting.
-That student will then turn and greet the next classmate using the greeting they chose.
+Explain that you'll talk about making decisions today, and this is the first decision they will be making.
+Model the four greetings and have students give a thumbs up when they're ready.
+Tell students that when they greet a person, that person will respond with the same greeting, then will turn and greet the next student using the greeting they selected.
 Remind students to unmute when greeting and returning the greeting.
-Call on students and continue until everyone has been greeted.
-Ask students who have not yet been greeted to raise a hand or give a thumbs up.

-Sharing: Around-the-Circle (Weekend Share)
+Have students greet each other in the order listed until everyone has been greeted.

+Sharing: Weekend Share

 Students should think about what they like to do on the weekend and why.
 Talk about the challenges of current times and explain that students could choose things they like to do now or hope to do again in the future.
-Introduce a sentence stem: "I like to ."
+Introduce a sentence stem: "I like to on the weekends because ."
 Have students signal they are ready to share with a thumbs up.
 Have students share around the circle or room.
 Remind students to use the connection sign if they also like doing similar activities on weekends.

+Post or share a list indicating the order in which students will share.
 Students should think about what they like to do on the weekend and why.
 Talk about the challenges of current times and explain that students could choose things they like to do now or hope to do again in the future.
 Introduce a sentence stem: "I like to on the weekends because ."
 You might choose to put the sentence stem in the chat box so students can remind themselves.
 Have students signal they are ready to share with a thumbs up.
+Have students share in the order listed.
+Remind students to use the connection sign if they also like doing similar activities on weekends.